erolburak/bobbyscounter/README.md

 ## Description
 This project is used for the iOS BobbysCounter app.

+## APIs
+Following APIs are used in this project:
+- SwiftUI
+- SwiftData
+- Charts
+- WidgetKit
+- CloudKit Database

 ## Support
 Feel free to email me if there are any problems: erolburak@icloud.com